sapana-roehampton/OS-Coursework/week5.md

 The screenshot confirms that:
 - AppArmor is **active**
 - Profiles are in **enforce** mode
-This ensures that the system processes is perfectly being protected by AppArmor.
+This make sure that the system processes is perfectly being protected by AppArmor.

 ---

 # 3. Automatic Security Updates

 The unattended-upgrades service was set up to automatically install security updates.
-This ensures that the server remains protected without requiring manual administrator action.
+This guarantees the server stays secure without the need for input, from an administrator..

 ### Commands Used:
 ```